conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 #### Deprecating V1 APIs
 V1 APIs are now deprecated in favor of the V2 APIs introduced in Gateway 3.3.0 in September 2024.
 If you are using the Conduktor CLI to operate the Gateway, you are not impacted.
 Check the following link to understand which APIs are deprecated: [Gateway API](https://developers.conduktor.io/?product=gateway&version=3.6.1&gatewayApiVersion=v1).
 **We plan to remove the V1 APIs from the Gateway in 3 releases: Gateway 3.10.0**.
 If you are using the V1 APIs, please migrate to the V2 APIs as soon as possible.
-If you are heavily invested in V1 APIs and need more time to transition, please let us know.

 ### Preview feature: Gateway local KMS